Your Cart

 • A burning sensation when you pee.

 Trichomoniasis rarely causes noticeable symptoms.
-Around 70% of women with trichomoniasis don't experience any signs or symptoms at all, according to the Centers for Disease Control and Prevention (CDC).
+Around 70% of women with trichomoniasis don't experience any signs or symptoms, according to the Centers for Disease Control and Prevention (CDC).
 But when symptoms do appear, they often include

 • Itching or irritation inside and/or around your vulva and vagina